 On passing through the entrance doors, the visitor is struck by the artistic beauty of the interior.
 It is in keeping with the Cathedral’s outward imposing and beautiful appearance.
 The plan of St. Eugene’s is a simple one of neo-gothic expression and there are many highlights including stained glass windows and an impressive marble and granite main altar.

-Take an audio tour of this fascinating building.
+Take a Self-Guided Audio Tour of this fascinating building.

 Please report to the cathedral office when you arrive to collect your MP3s and begin your tour.